 The Swedish government has decided that all ships’ statutory certificates that expire on or after the 1st of April 2020 and before 31st of May 2021 will remain valid for an additional 15 months from the original date of expiry of the certificate, but not longer than until the 30th of September 2021, without a specific decision or approval from the Swedish Transport Agency or the RO.

 The certificate, which has a date of validity, which has passed, remains valid along with this notice.
 There is no need to approach the Swedish Transport Agency to take advantage of this extension, but ships are encouraged to retain a copy of this notice on board for the guidance of officials should it be required.

-Note that the automatic extension of certificates does not include extensions related to ISM or ISPS, further information is found in section under 1.2 Interval of surveys and audits and under 7, Port facility security.
+Note that the automatic extension of certificates does not include extensions related to ISM or ISPS, further information is found under Section under 1.2 Interval of surveys and audits and under Section 7, Port facility security.